 Each year on your account anniversary, the $300 credit will reset, allowing you to enjoy another complimentary $300 of Marriott expenses.
 There is no rollover on this credit, so to get the most of it (the full $300) you just need to spend $300+ at Marriott throughout each year.
 It is “use it or lose it”, but you have a full year to use it, so this shouldn’t be a problem.

-Considering the $450 annual fee again, this $300 credit alone makes the annual fee effectively just $150 per year.
+Considering the $450 annual fee again, this $300 credit alone makes the annual fee effectively just $150 per year — IF you spend $300 on hotels each year anyway.

 Another fan favorite perk of the Marriott Bonvoy Brilliant card is the annual free night credit.
-This credit is exactly what it sounds like, and offers you one free night per year at a Marriott hotel.
+This credit is exactly what it sounds like, and offers you one free night per year at a Marriott hotel after you renew your card.

-Again, remember that the annual fee is $450 and this perk alone can be worth that much, meaning that just this single perk can justify the annual fee for many people.
+Again, remember that the annual fee is $450, and this perk alone can be worth more than that, meaning that just this single perk can justify the annual fee for many of us!

 $100 Property Credit at St. Regis & Ritz-Carlton Stays